What is a rent-to-income ratio?

 How this calculator goes beyond a simple income check

-Most tools stop at a single percentage.
+Most affordability tools apply a single income multiple without accounting for fixed outgoings.
+The August calculator adds bill stress and debt commitments so the result reflects actual disposable income.
 Ours shows rent-to-income (RTI) and income-to-rent multiple (ITR) side by side, lets you test gross vs net pay, and adds bill stress (council tax, utilities, broadband), so you judge affordability in the round.

 Choose single tenant or household (combine incomes).